(Updated July 22, 2013)

-Arlington County recently opened our first transit station, formerly known as a Super Stop, at Walter Reed on Columbia Pike.
-The transit station is a bigger, better and more easily accessible stop designed to improve the commute for Metrobus and ART passengers along Columbia Pike and to attract more people to transit.
-The Washington Metropolitan Area Transit Authority (WMATA) built Arlington’s first transit station under a project agreement with the County.
+Arlington County recently opened our first Super Stop at Walter Reed East on Columbia Pike.
+The Super Stop is a first-of-its-kind high capacity, accessible transit station designed to improve the commute for Metrobus and ART passengers along Columbia Pike and to attract more people to transit.
+The Super Stop offers commuters:

 The County plans to eventually build a total of 24 transit stations along Columbia Pike as we transform the Pike into a vibrant “main street” with more mixed-use, transit-oriented development.
 Much more than a bus stop, the transit station can be used by many modes.